A7med205/N-plus-1-Sentence-Generator/README.md

 ## Overview

-This open project aims to provides **3,000 frequency-based vocabulary flashcards** for multiple languages, built on the **n+1 principle**:
+This open project aims to provides **3,000 frequency-based vocabulary flashcards** for language learners for multiple languages, built on the **n+1 principle**:

-> Each new sentence should contain only *one* additional unknown word compared to the learner’s current vocabulary.
+> Each new sentence should introduce only *one* new unknown word compared to the learner’s current vocabulary.

 ### Features

 * Covers **10 languages**:

   * English, French, Mandarin Chinese, Spanish, German, Italian, Japanese, Russian, Portuguese, Korean
+* Cards contain words, definitions, example sentences, translations and audio
-* Sentences and vocabulary are sourced from large corpora or generated via language models, followed by human review
+* Example sentences are sourced, based on the rules, from large corpora or generated via language models, followed by human review [Read More](generator/README.md)
 * **3K curated cards per language**
 * Repository includes corpora, frequency lists, and flashcard decks
 * At a pace of **25 new cards/day**, a beginner can finish the full deck in \~4 months